Top-gg-Community/python-sdk/docs/index.rst

       for b in bots:
         print(b)

-      # Post your Discord bot's server count to the API.
+      # Post your bot's server count to the API.
 This will update the server count in your bot's Top.gg page.
       await tg.post_server_count(2)

-      # Fetch your Discord bot's posted server count.
+      # Fetch your bot's posted server count.
       posted_server_count = await tg.get_server_count()

-      # Fetch your Discord bot's last 1000 voters.
+      # Fetch your bot's last 1000 voters.
       voters = await tg.get_voters()

       for voter in voters:
         print(voter)

-      # Check if a Discord user has voted your Discord bot.
+      # Check if a user has voted your bot.
       has_voted = await tg.has_voted(661200758510977084)

       if has_voted: